 *Annuity Kit is sent 30 days in advance to the correspondence address before the maturity of the pension policy.

-You can pay your policy premiums online via:
+You can pay your retirement plan premiums online via:

 Credit card/ Debit card

 Debit Card with PIN

 In case of any queries related to plan or form filling pls call our toll free number 1800 266 9777 or contact us at Buyonline@HDFCLife.in

 For submitting documents or any other query after premium payment, you can write us at firstname.lastname@example.org or call us on toll free number 1800 266 0315.